William Dwight Whitney: Life

 William Dwight Whitney was born in Northampton, Massachusetts, on February 9, 1827.
 His father was Josiah Dwight Whitney (1786–1869) of the New England Dwight family.
 His mother was Sarah Williston (1800–1833) of Easthampton, Massachusetts.
+He had multiple siblings, including Josiah Whitney and James Lyman Whitney.

 Whitney entered Williams College at fifteen, graduating in 1845.
 He continued studying and worked at a bank in Northampton for several years.
-He was at first interested in natural sciences, and assisted his older brother Josiah Whitney on a geological survey of the Lake Superior region in 1849, having charge of the botany, the barometrical observations and the accounts.
+He was at first interested in natural sciences, and assisted his older brother Josiah on a geological survey of the Lake Superior region in 1849, having charge of the botany, the barometrical observations and the accounts.
 On this expedition, he began the study of Sanskrit in his leisure hours.
 Around this time Whitney was living at Yale University in Connecticut.

 In 1850, Whitney left the United States to study philology, and especially Sanskrit, in Germany.
 There, he spent his winters at Berlin studying under Franz Bopp and Albrecht Weber, and his summers were devoted to research under Rudolph von Roth at Tübingen.
 It was during his time in Germany that Whitney began a major life project, "preparation of an edition and translation of the Atharva-veda."

 He gained wide reputation for his scholarship in the field.
 In 1853, Yale University offered Whitney a position as "Professor of Sanskrit", a position made just for him and the first of its kind in the United States.
 It was not until 1861, however, that he received his doctoral degree from the University of Breslau.
 He also taught modern languages at the Sheffield Scientific School, and served as secretary to the American Oriental Society from 1857 until he became its president in 1884.
 The American Philosophical Society elected Whitney to membership in 1863.